rocket-pool/rocketpool-research/Smartnode Configuration Redesign/Analysis.md

 - Possible to create an inconsistency between the settings value file and these files by editing them directly

 **Conclusion**: More discussion is needed first.

+## UI Candidates

+**UI1** (the text-based adventure) is the simplest option and the closest to what we have today, but it's going to be very cumbersome to navigate and change lots of settings.
+It will likely take *more* time via this route than it already does, and one of the things we're trying to accomplish is limiting the amount that the UI gets in your way.

+**UI2** is an interesting approach.
+It's still within the terminal, so it still works via SSH (e.g. no radical change from a user's interaction workflow), but it provides a much more flexible platform for configuring things.
+It will require its own trade study regarding which framework to use though, and it will likely take longer to build than **UI1** would.

+**UI3** is less of a UI architecture around `service config` and trends more towards replacing the CLI entirely with a different UI.
+This is what Dave started experimenting with via the old GUI, for example.
+It's the most ill-defined of the three because it's purposefully vague (you could really implement this with any technology you wanted, including the TUI from **UI2** or even have multiple implementations).
+It would require building a supplemental UI anyway.

+**Conclusion**: Leaning towards UI2 for initial experimentation.